akeneo/pim-community-dev/internal_doc/frontend/package-setup.md

 # How to create an independant frontend package

-This guide explain the setup of independant frontend package inside the PIM.
+This guide explains the setup of independent frontend package inside the PIM.

 It come with **some limitations** though, being independent means you can't import any function|class|component from outside the package.